Northwest Horticultural Council

 A phytosanitary certificate is required.

-Norway has a zero tolerance for live or dead Rhagoletis pomonella (apple maggot) and Quadraspidiotus perniciosus (San Jose scale).
-If either of these organisms is found in a shipment, it will be denied entry.
-Produce may be reinspected after entry and, if pests are found, the produce must be reexported or destroyed.
+Norway has a zero-tolerance for Rhagoletis pomonella (apple maggot) and if found in a shipment, the shipment will be denied entry.
+Produce may be reinspected after entry and, if pests are found, the produce must be re-exported or destroyed.

 F. Solid Wood Packing Material (SWPM) Regulations: